AndreiMisiukevich/OpenTok-Xamarin.Forms/README.md

 }
 ```

 Use **OpenTokPublisherView** and **OpenTokSubscriberView** for showing video from your camera and for recieving video from another chat participant.
 Just put them to any laouyt as you wish.
-When session was started, they would start to recieve video.
+When session was started, they would recieve video.

 ## License